 The materials exposed at the bottom of footing excavation generally consisted of brown-orange, sandyclay (residual soils) and were free of significant quantities of organics and debris.
-It should be noted that soft soils were encountered to an approximate depth of 3 feet below the planned foundation bearing elevation at the front left exterior wall foundation corner.
+It should be noted that soft soils were encountered to approximate depths ranging from 1 to 2 feet below the planned foundation bearing elevation throughout the excavated footing.
 The contractor was informed and UES recommended over-excavating to firm soils in the areas designated in marking paint.
-UES returned on December 5, 2024 and observed that the recommended over-excavations had been completed.
+UES returned on May 22, 2025 to observe that the recommended over-excavations had been completed.
 We recommend backfilling the over-excavated areas with compacted clean washed stone (NCDOT No. 57 stone) wrapped in a woven geotextile (Mirafi 500x or equivalent) or place full depth concrete.
+Additionally, we recommend installing a foundation drain.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, UES can provide these services.